coderoyalty/alx-interview/0x01-lockboxes/README.md

 Another solution is to go through the boxes and keep record of all the keys you've seen in the collection of boxes.
 If the key matches the current box then don't add the key to the collection.

 After the whole iteration, you must make sure the record you kept does not contain duplicates.
-This can be done by convert the records to a set, which will scrape out any duplicates in the record or by checking for duplicates before adding a key to the record.
+This can be done by converting the records to a set, which will scrape out any duplicates in the record or by checking for duplicates before adding a key to the record.
 After this, the number of keys in the record you've kept must match the number of boxes provided.

 Since the key is a reference to a box.
 Each key in the record represents a box that can be opened, which is the box in reference to the key.
 When the number of keys in the record is equal to the number of boxes provided (remember duplicates have been scraped-out), then it means the whole boxes can be unlocked.
 This solves the problem without an error, unlike the recursive solution.